UK Visas and English language Requirements

-In 2019 2 new visa routes, the Tier 1 Start-up Visa and the Tier 1 Innovator Visa came into effect.
+In 2019, two new visa routes, the Tier 1 Start-up Visa and the Tier 1 Innovator Visa came into effect.
 Those non-EEA nationals who would like to apply through these routes will have to meet CEFR Level B2 of an approved English Language test that is recognized by UK NARIC.

-If you are a Tier 4 Student Visa applicant, the English Language requirement for your visa will depend on specific criteria from the Higher Education Institution’s (HEI).
+If you are a student visa applicant, the English Language requirement for your visa will depend on specific criteria from the Higher Education Institution’s (HEI).

 Applying for British Citizenship & Indefinite Leave to Remain?

 Certain visa categories in the UK do have exemptions from English language requirements however if you are over the age of 18 and want to apply for British Citizenship or Indefinite Leave to Remain you will be required to prove your level of English at some stage within your application.

 Over the age of 65 & have physical/mental conditions?

 If you happen to be 65 or over, or you cannot meet the English language criteria because you are suffering from a physical or mental condition, you may not need to meet these criteria at all.